jvm-repo-rebuild/reproducible-central/doc/BUILDSPEC.md

 # 3. rebuild environment prerequisites
 tool=mvn
-# or tool=mvn-3.9.11 if default 3.6.3 version does not match your prerequisites (available version may be limited by images available on Dockerhub)
+#  or tool=mvn-3.9.11 if default 3.6.3 version does not match your prerequisites
 #  or tool=gradle or tool=sbt
 jdk=8
+#toochains=... see explanations below
 newline=crlf
 #  crlf for Windows, lf for Unix
-# optional:
 #newlineGit=lf
-# if Git content newline does not follow runtime newline
+#  if Git content newline does not follow newline configured previously, used at runtime
 #umask=002
 #timezone="Etc/GMT"
 #locale="en_US"
-# if rebuild output depends on OS and/or processor architecture
 #os=
 #arch=
+#  if rebuild output depends on OS and/or processor architecture
+#jdkForceAzul=true
 #  if rebuild output depends on Azul JDK even when default OpenJDK is available, like with JDK 8 and cyclonedx-maven-plugin
-#jdkForceAzul=true
+#workdir=/var/<tool>/app
 #  if rebuild output depends on working directory where source code is stored:
-#workdir=/var/<tool>/app

 # 4. rebuild command
 command="mvn -Papache-release clean package -DskipTests -Dmaven.javadoc.skip -Dgpg.skip"